tomakles/3lancer-site/FIREBASE_SETUP.md

 1. Go to [Firebase Console](https://console.firebase.google.com/)
 2. Click **"Add project"** or **"Create a project"**
-3. Enter project name: `3lancer-watchlist` (or your preferred name)
+3. Enter project name: `baxilancer-watchlist` (or your preferred name)
 4. Click **Create project** (disable Google Analytics if you don't need it)
 5. Wait for the project to be created